Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Fortem Financial Group

-Fortem Financial Group, another fee-based firm based in Palm Desert, has a team that includes three advisors who are all accredited investment fiduciaries (AIFs) and chartered retirement planning counselors (CRPCs).
+Fortem Financial Group, another fee-based firm based in Palm Desert, has a team that includes accredited investment fiduciaries (AIFs) and chartered retirement planning counselors (CRPCs).

 The fee-based firm manages a majority of client assets on a discretionary basis, meaning its advisors have autonomy when managing portfolios.
 The firm also offers a wrap fee program and provides financial planning and retirement plan consulting services.
 Fortem Financial Group does not impose an account minimum.